AshSama12/Bank-Application/README.md

 # Bank-Application
 Simple Java Bank Application
 This is a basic banking application implemented in Java as part of a learning project.
-The application allows users to perform essential banking operations such as add a bank accounts, depositing money, and withdrawing funds.
+The application allows users to perform essential banking operations such as adding a bank account, depositing money, and withdrawing funds.
 It serves as a fundamental demonstration of object-oriented programming concepts and basic Java functionalities.

-Features:
+# Features:
 Create Bank Accounts: Users can create new bank accounts by providing necessary details such as account number, account holder's name, and initial balance.

 Deposit Money: Deposits can be made into existing accounts.
 Users can specify the account number and the amount to be deposited.